infinilabs/crawler/README.md

 ## Building Gopa ##

-linux: Run `build.sh` to build the Gopa
+linux: Run `./build.sh` to build the Gopa

 windows: Run `build.bat` to build the Gopa